humshubham/facial-liveness/README.md

 2. **Backend Processing**:
    - The backend receives the image.
-   - It preprocesses the image and passes it to the ONNX model for liveness detection.
-   - The model outputs a matrix of predictions.
-   - The backend applies post-processing to classify the input as "live" or "spoof".
+   - The backend uses DeepFace library to get anti-spoofing score and classifies image as "live" or "spoof".

 3. **Result Display**:
    - The result is sent back to the frontend.